Intellectual Property Contract Template

 • Symbols, names, and images that make you recognizable

 Got a brilliant idea or creation?
-Protect it like it's your baby (because it is)!
+Treat it like it's your baby (because it is)!
 Here's the scoop on the four types of intellectual property (IP) that'll keep your creations safe:

-4. Trade Secrets: Trade secrets are like a secret recipe or special sauce.
-They protect confidential business info that gives the creator a competitive edge, like formulas, practices, and processes.
-Just remember, to keep them protected, they must stay top-secret!
+• Trade Secrets: Trade secrets are are business information gives the creator a competitive edge, like formulas, practices, and processes.

 Why Do I Need an Intellectual Property Contract?

-Your intellectual property is your most valuable asset—but without a solid contract, it's like leaving your treasure chest unlocked!
-You risk losing control, facing legal battles, or even seeing your ideas stolen.
-An IP contract protects your creations and ensures you get the credit (and compensation) you deserve.
+Your intellectual property is your most valuable asset!
+An IP contract keeps your creations safe and ensures you get the credit (and compensation) you deserve.

 • Clear Ownership: Make sure everyone knows who's boss.
 A contract explains who owns the intellectual property and the rules for how it can be used or shared.